 - Twentieth Century History

-Awesome Thames Forts - Built to protect London from air raids.
+Awesome Alien Like Thames Forts - Built to Protect London City From Air Raids.

 Those of us who were brought up in this area of Kent became used to seeing these ghostly monsters standing with the sea mist swirling around their long legs looking for all the world like some ghastly alien machine.
 They came into existence in 1941 when Britain stood alone in the world against the ruthless Nazi war machine.
 When the Luftwaffe failed to break the RAF, during The Battle of Britain, they switched their saturation bombing techniques from airfields to softer civilian targets, such as cities, towns, factories and dockyards.